Updated on 2025-07-11 GMT+08:00

 • The session stickiness duration has been reached.

-• Load balancer cookie: The load balancer generates a cookie after receiving a request from the client.
-All subsequent requests with the cookie are then routed to the same backend server.
+The load balancer generates a cookie after it receives a request from a client.
+All the subsequent requests with the same cookie are distributed to the same backend server.

-• If requests sent by the clients do not contain a cookie, sticky sessions will not take effect.
+• Sticky sessions do not take effect when requests sent by the clients do not contain cookies.

 • If you set Load Balancing Algorithm to Source IP hash, you do not need to manually enable and configure Sticky Session.
 Source IP hash allows requests from the same client to be directed to the same server.